 Coffee Embassy, Northmead

-A bright rainbow painted fence and wonderful easygoing family friendly vibe characterises Coffee Embassy in Northmead.
+A bright rainbow painted fence and an easy, family-friendly vibe characterise Coffee Embassy in Northmead.

-Touting a mighty delicious bacon and egg roll and fantastic breakfast, lunch and afternoon tea menu, coffee embassy is a hidden gem located at the bottom of an apartment complex... waiting to be found.
-It offers a very “kid-friendly” kids menu including fairy bread and Nutella on toast with sprinkles- one sure way to let you get to the bottom of your coffee.
-And if the kids get wriggly, they can get artistic on the chalkboard next to the rainbow fence.
+Touting a mighty delicious bacon and egg roll and a fantastic breakfast, lunch and afternoon tea menu, the Coffee Embassy is a wonderful hidden gem located at the bottom of an apartment complex, just waiting to be discovered!
+It offers a very kid-friendly kids menu including fairy bread and Nutella on toast with sprinkles - one sure way to let you get to the bottom of your coffee.
+If the kids get wriggly, they can get artistic on the chalkboard next to the rainbow fence.

-After a lovely feed and hot cuppa, you can head across the road to a great park with a scooter/bike path and complete a wonderful visit.
+After a lovely feed and a hot cuppa, you can head across the road to a great park with a scooter/bike path and complete a fun day ou.